 Chicken paprikash or paprika chicken (also known as paprikás csirke) is a popular Hungarian dish and one that my family often made when I was growing up.
 I am not Hungarian, but having grown up in Europe, this creamy chicken stew has certainly made a regular appearance on our table.

-This dish has two key ingredient: chicken and paprika.
+This dish has two key ingredients: chicken and paprika.
 The rest is really up to you!
-I love making mine with lots of onion, some butter, sour cream and garden peas.
+I love making mine with lots of onions, some butter, sour cream and garden peas.
 Other recipes call for green peppers or carrots; and, you will find different parts of chicken used depending on who’s cooking.

 In this recipe, I am using diced chicken breast and thigh meat.
-I like to buy a whole chicken and separate the meat that I need and use the rest of the chook to make a lovely soup or bone broth.
-You can buy some chicken thighs or/and breast meat and dice it up; or, you can use chicken drumsticks or whole thighs.
-If using large chicken pieces, you may need to set the timer to Manual and increase it 20 minutes.
+I like to buy a whole chicken and separate the meat that I need and use the rest of the chook to make a lovely soup or chicken bone broth.
+You can buy chicken thighs or/and breast meat and dice it up; or, you can use chicken drumsticks or whole thighs.
+If using large chicken pieces, you may need to set the timer to 20 minutes.